electronicarts/helmci/README.md

 Edit kubectl context in `example/helm-values/envs/dev/dev-cluster/config.yaml`.

+There are three output methods.
+By default the text output is used if nothing else specified.
-There are two output methods.
-Add `--output text` (gitlab flavoured text + optional slack) or `--output tui` full screen text mode to the following commands.
+Add `--output text` (gitlab flavoured text), `--output slack` or `--output tui` full screen text mode to the following commands.
 By default `text` is used.

 The `tui` full screen text mode has the following keyboard bindings: